realzza/web-project-design/schedule.md

   - [Learn JavaScript](https://learnjavascript.online/), a series of guided intro exercises with in-browser code editing
   - [The Coding Train](https://thecodingtrain.com/), tons of video tutorials on JavaScript with a creative and experimental approach
   - [JavaScript 30](https://javascript30.com/), learn JavaScript in 30 days by building a thing each day alongside video tutorials
+  - [p5.js](https://p5js.org/) is a JavaScript library designed for visualization.
+Creating visual results from code can be a great way to get to know and understand program structure, logic, and syntax.

 ---